The Facts on Car Hire in the USA

 If you hire a car and CDW package via a Fly-drive offer, you would have to add all of these additional items in order to drive safely in the USA.
 It is important to note that any items paid locally incur sales taxes.
 If paid at an airport then airport taxes will also be levied.
 This can add around 20 percent to any local charge.

 The second point is fuel, you will have to pay for the fuel one way or another!
-The Diamond package includes the initial tank of fuel, and you return the car empty.
+The Premium package includes the initial tank of fuel, and you return the car empty.
 If you take the standard package then you will have a choice of how to pay for fuel.

 The car is provided with a full tank so you don’t have to scout around looking for gas stations in an unfamiliar country and place!
 Some suppliers will allow you to return the car with a full tank at the end of the rental.
 This means you can take advantage of cheaper fuel off airport.
 Some suppliers insist that you pay a market rate for the full tank and then return it empty.
-Other than these two points, there are no further differences between the Standard and Diamond packages.
+Other than these two points, there are no further differences between the Standard and Premium packages.

 Additional Items to consider

 Child seats are an important consideration when hiring a car in the USA but generally we recommend that you take your own car seats with you.
 Airlines will usually carry them for free, and in fact, not all suppliers carry the full range of seats.
-Dollar for instance, do not carry infant or booster seats – only the forward facing car seat in-between!
+Dollar for instance, do not carry infant or booster seats – only the forward-facing car seat in-between!
 Should you decide to hire car seats for your trip, you can order them when you book your car.
 You will pay for them locally in US $’s – which means you will have to pay sales and airport tax on top!
-Seats range in price from $6.99 per day to $13.99 per day depending on supplier.
+Seats range in price from $6.99 per day to $13.99 per day depending on the supplier.

 Many first time travellers worry about finding their way around in a new country.
 For this reason, they choose to hire a SAT NAV unit with their US car hire.
 The way that roads are signed, and their usually straight forward grid system usually means that after a day or two it is pretty easy to find your way around, but there is a tendency to leave roads off tourist maps if they don’t want you using them and this can hinder proceedings, so hiring a GPS unit for your first trip or two or a longer road trip can make good sense.